Azure/Azure-Sentinel/Playbooks/PaloAlto-PAN-OS/Playbooks/PaloAlto-PAN-OS-BlockURL/readme.md

  ## Summary

 This playbook allows blocking/unblocking URLs in PaloAlto, using **predefined address group**.
-This allows to make changes on predefined address group, which is attached to sentinal security policy rule.
+This allows to make changes on predefined address group, which is attached to security policy rule.
 When a new Sentinel incident is created, this playbook gets triggered and performs below actions:

-1. An adaptive card is sent to the SOC channel providing Incident information, URL address, list of existing security policy rules in which URL is a member of and provides an option to Block/Unblock URL Address to predefined address group or Ignore.
+1. An adaptive card is sent to the SOC channel providing Incident information, URL address, list of existing security policy rules in which URL is a member of and provides an option to Block/Unblock URL Address by adding/removing it to/from the predefined address group.

-2. The SOC can act on risky URL based on the information provided in the adaptive card.
+2. The SOC can act on risky URL based on the information provided in the adaptive card, or ignore.

 ![PaloAlto-PAN-OS-BlockURL](./designerScreenshot.PNG)<br>